rdemarqui/rdemarqui/README.md

 Hello!
 I'm Rildo Demarqui.
 An electrical engineer from Brazil interested in python, machine learning, cloud, data visualization, and finance.
 You'll find a bit of that [here](https://github.com/rdemarqui?tab=repositories).

 <!---
-If you are interested in my portfolio, please take a look:
+...Or if you prefer to see my portfolio, take a look on: [https://rdemarqui.github.io/portfolio/](https://rdemarqui.github.io/portfolio/)
 -->

 #### Where to find me: